Queen Elizabeth II Dies Aged 96 - UrduPoint

 She became seen as the living embodiment of post-war Britain and a link between the modern era and a bygone age.

-The mother of one of the most famous families in the world, she retained huge public support throughout, surviving even a backlash in the wake of the death of Charles' first wife, Diana, in 1997.
+The mother of one of the most famous families in the world, she retained huge public support throughout, surviving even a backlash in the wake of the shocking death of Charles's first wife, Diana, in 1997.

 More recently, the royal family was rocked by claims from Prince Harry and his mixed-race wife Meghan of racism in the royal family.